Simulation Control#

 set time step = 1

-set adapt = false
+set adapt time step to respect CFL = false

 set override time step on restart = false